Towards a Faithful Quantumness Certification Functional for One-Dimensional Continuous-Variable Systems: Why Quantumness Certification Functionals?

 So, the Glauber-Sudarshan distribution~$P$ by itself, in principle, successfully discriminates between classical and quantum states, but practically speaking, it does not solve our discrimination problem.
 Both, analytically~\cite{Cahill_PR69b} and numerically~\cite{Lvovsky_Raymer__RMP09} it is hard to determine $P$, typically it is so singular that it is extremely difficult to analyze or even construct $P$~\cite{Wuensche_JOBQSO04,Brewster_Franson__JMP18}.

-Very useful alternatives to Sudarshan-Glauber's $P$ distribution are Wigner's, $W$~\cite{Wigner_PR32}, and Husimi's, $Q$~\cite{Husimi__PPMSJ40}, distributions.
+Very useful alternatives to Glauber-Sudarshan's $P$ distribution are Wigner's, $W$~\cite{Wigner_PR32}, and Husimi's, $Q$~\cite{Husimi__PPMSJ40}, distributions.
 Both are more well-behaved functions than $P$ is, but at the expense of not being able to certify that a state is nonclassical.